ryanwilsond/belte/docs/Belte.md

 ### 1 Functionality

 Belte focuses on functionality as the first goal.
-This is one of the reasons that the syntax and design of the language were the first todos.
 Not biased by industry standards, ease of implementation, or something similar.
 This language aims to fix issues with programming languages and added a unique spin on a C-style language.
 It aims to be intuitive like Python, robust like C#, high-performance like C++, and be able to be applied in most situations.

 ### 2 Consistency